Nirusha-19/sap-transport-risk-intelligence-system/README.md

 - **Classifies** the risk level of every SAP transport as LOW, MEDIUM, or HIGH — 5 ML models are trained and compared, and the best one is auto-selected based on F1 and CV-F1 score (best achieved: **0.9513**)
 - **Explains** each prediction using SHAP, showing which features drove the risk up or down
 - **Flags** unusual transports using Isolation Forest anomaly detection
-- **Answers questions** about transport risk using Groq LLaMA 3.3 70B backed by RAG, grounded in a curated SAP knowledge base
+- **Answers questions** about transport risk using Groq LLaMA 4 Scout backed by RAG, grounded in a curated SAP knowledge base
 - **Saves** every prediction, AI response, and chat session to Firebase for audit and history
 - **Calculates** business impact — estimated annual savings, ROI percentage, payback period, and SLA compliance